 Paint and Coatings as Waste

-Solvent-based paint wastes must typically be managed as hazardous wastes.
+Solvent-based paint wastes must typically be managed as dangerous wastes.

 These include thinners, clean-up solvents, waste paints, and some paint booth

 filters.
+Some waterborne coatings may also designate as dangerous waste.
 Containers for these wastes must be kept closed when not in use.
 They

-must be stored, counted, labeled, and reported according to hazardous waste
+must be stored, counted, labeled, and reported according to dangerous waste

 Paint Booth Filters can be